LYFsmile Logo

 Frequently Asked Questions

-1. Why do I get panic attacks before meetings even when I am well prepared?
+Why do I get panic attacks before work meetings?

-5. Can therapy completely eliminate panic attacks before meetings?
+Can therapy help with panic attacks before presentations?

 Need professional help?